LVPlayground/playground/javascript/features/README.md

 JavaScript.
 Let's begin with defining some of the terminology we use here.

   - A **feature** is _a grouped set of capabilities_.
-This could be a category of commands, for example teleporatation or communication, a concept, for example friends or gangs, or something that isn't immediately available to the player, for example ways to make an announcement.
+This could be a category of commands, for example teleportation or communication, a concept, for example friends or gangs, or something that isn't immediately available to the player, for example ways to make an announcement.

   - Every feature is **encapsulated**.
 It cannot talk to other features unless it **declares a